ibm-cloud-docs/databases-for-redis/howto-config.md

 # Changing the Redis Configuration
 {: #changing-configuration}

 {{site.data.keyword.databases-for-redis_full}} allows you to change some of the Redis configuration settings so you can tune your databases to your use-case.
-In a typical Redis setting, you can change the configuration from the command line.
-You can still change your configuration at any time by using `CONFIG SET` in a cli-client.
-However, these changes will NOT persist in the event of a failover, node restart, or other event on your deployment.
-Changing the configuration from the CLI can be used for testing, evaluation, and tuning purposes.
+In a typical Redis setting, you can change the configuration from the command line using [`CONFIG SET`](https://redis.io/commands/config-set).
+You can still do so on your deployment, however, the changes will NOT persist in the event of a failover, node restart, or other event on your deployment.
+Changing the configuration with `CONFIG SET` can be used for testing, evaluation, and tuning purposes.

 To make permanent changes to the database configuration, you want to use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to write the changes to the configuration file for your deployment.

-The configuration is defined in a schema.
-To make a change, you send a JSON object with the settings and their new values to the API or the CLI.
+To make a change, you send a JSON object with the settings you want to change and their new values.
 For example, to set the `maxmemory-policy` setting , you would supply
 ```
 {"configuration":{"maxmemory-policy":"allkeys-lru"}}
 ```
 to either the CLI or to the API.

 ## Using the CLI